Viewing Teams Connector instance, call and participant status

 You can also view a list of all deployed Teams Connector instances via .
 This provides a summary of information including each node's name, IP address, maximum call capacity, current media load and the date/time of start-up and last update.

-Note that all of this Teams Connector instance status information is only displayed if you have selected Enable enhanced status information ( ) — see Configuring your Teams Connector addresses for more information.
-If enhanced status information is not enabled then only displays Teams Connector instances when a Teams call is in progress.
+Note that the instance status information is only displayed if you have enabled the Azure Event Hub (Configuring your Teams Connector addresses for more information).
+If the Azure Event Hub is not enabled then only displays Teams Connector instances when a Teams call is in progress.— see

 When using the Pexip Infinity Administrator interface to monitor calls that are placed into Teams conferences, you should note that: